fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 </figcaption>
 </figure>

 We've now removed what was a consistent implicit form.
-We now no longer have random access to the row lengths.
+We no longer have random access to the row lengths.
+We also now have to translate from whatever type is in the data array to valid integers for indexing.
+If the data is integers, casting won't be much of a problem, but for floating point numbers we have to be sure to get it right.
+If a number is not a whole number we are likely to have the number floored to the nearest whole number.
 Instead we have to go from row length to row length and find out how many indices we have to move forward to get to the next indicator.
 As such, to get to the lower right corner element (42), we would first have to read index 0, jump 4 spots forward to index 4, read the 4, jump 5 spots forward to index 9, and then jump forward